dojo/docs/dojox/data/GoogleLocalSearchStore.rst

 Usage
 =====

-The pattern of using the GoogleSearchStore is
+The pattern of using the GoogleLocalSearchStore is
  * Instantiate the class, passing in whatever variables required, all of which are optional.
 These include:

   * **label** The argument to use as the label.
 This is used when the **getLabel** function is called to retrieve the correct part of the data item.
 You generally shouldn't set this.